Political Science 1 - Government of the United States and California » 2019 » Quiz 8

 Which of these is an electoral "earthquake" where new issues emerge, new coalitions replace old ones, and the majority party may be displaced by the minority party?

-a seismological election
+A. a coalition election

-a midterm election
+D. a midterm election

 Question #13